 Asset Type Commentary

-INTERMEDIATE PRESSURE

 Main pipe No growth forecast.

 Service pipe Little or no growth forecast.

 Stations No growth forecast.

 Line valve No growth forecast.

 Special crossings No growth forecast.

 MEDIUM PRESSURE

 There has been an increased level of residential housing development over the past three years with projects in Bulls, Marton and Whanganui.
 Developers are encouraged by GasNet Policy to promote reticulation of new residential developments, with most new developments fully reticulated.

-With a number of new larger developments already reticulated with gas and ready for construction further residential development activity may slow over the next 2 years thus a lull in growth of medium pressure network may be expected.
+Main pipe With a number of new larger developments already reticulated with gas and ready for construction further residential development activity may slow over the next 2 years thus a lull in growth of medium pressure network may be expected.
 Medium pressure network reinforcement activities may account for a small growth.

-Number of new services is expected to remain stable due to consumer demand for gas instant hot water offset by a reducing demand on space heating due to alternatives, in particular heat pumps.
+Service pipe Number of new services is expected to remain stable due to consumer demand for gas instant hot water offset by a reducing demand on space heating due to alternatives, in particular heat pumps.

 Stations The number of assets are not planned to increase

+Line valve Little or no growth forecast.

+Special crossings No growth forecast.

-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Manager: Approved by Directors: 30 June 2024 Page 57 of 108
+Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 57 of 109